hypervel/hypervel.org/docs/docs/blade.md

 ## Service Injection

-The `@inject` directive may be used to retrieve a service from the Laravel Hyperf [service container](/docs/container).
+The `@inject` directive may be used to retrieve a service from the Hypervel [service container](/docs/container).
 The first argument passed to `@inject` is the name of the variable the service will be placed into, while the second argument is the class or interface name of the service you wish to resolve:

 ```html
 @inject('metrics', 'App\Services\MetricsService')